TheBugFather/Advanced-Keylogger/README.md

 ## Purpose
 > As a Network and Infosec enthusiast the purpose of this project was originally to make a keylogger.
 > I decided to see what else can be incorporated and the project evolved into more of the realm of spyware.
-> This is a project for learning and experimentation; unethical use is strictly prohibited.
-> Only use on this program on personally owned systems or anyone that allows permission of use
-> as a demonstration for raising awareness.
-> It is intentionally not weaponized making it impossible to use on remote systems and has to manually be installed.
 > Tutorial can be found at https://cybr.com/ethical-hacking-archives/how-i-made-a-python-keylogger-that-sends-emails/

 ## How it works